History of Kentucky: Beaver Wars and Iroquois dominance

-Eskippakithiki
+The Eskippakithiki Settlement

+Archaeological evidence indicates that following the Beaver Wars, there were no major Native American settlements in Kentucky for about 50 years, until the establishment of Eskippakithiki.
+Historians do not think that singular settlement is part of a continuous Kentuckian Native American culture, but rather that it was transplanted from elsewhere, possibly a separatist band from one of the Shawnee towns along the Scioto River in Ohio, or a late Shawnee migration from eastern North Carolina.

-Eskippakithiki (also known as Indian Old Fields), Kentucky's last surviving Shawnee village, was in present-day Clark County.
+Eskippakithiki (contemporary Indian Old Fields), was Kentucky's last Native American (Shawnee) village, in the eastern portion of present-day Clark County, in the north central portion of the state.
+The name translates as "place of blue licks", in reference to the salt licks nearby.
+It existed from 1718 to 1754.
 A 1736 French census reported Eskippakithiki's population as two hundred families.

-John Finley, who lived and traded in Eskippakithiki in 1752, showed the flatlands to Daniel Boone in 1769 (piquing Boone's interest in Kentucky).
+John Finley, a compatriot of Daniel Boone, lived and traded in Eskippakithiki in 1752.
 Finley said that he was attacked by a party of 50 Christian Conewago and Ottawa Indians, a white French Canadian and renegade Dutchman Philip Philips (all from the St. Lawrence River) who were on a scalp-hunting expedition against southern tribes on January 28, 1753, on the Warrior's Path 25 mi south of Eskippakithiki, near the head of Station Camp Creek in Estill County.
 Major William Trent wrote a letter which first mentions "Kentucky" about the attack on Finley:

-The seven Pennsylvanian traders with Finley's crew were James Lowry, David Hendricks, Alexander McGinty, Jabez Evans, Jacob Evans, William Powell, Thomas Hyde, and their Cherokee slave.
+Seven Pennsylvanian traders were in Finley's crew along with a Cherokee slave.
 The traders shot at the natives, who took them prisoner and brought them to Canada; some were then shipped to France as prisoners of war.
-Finley fled, and the next European who went to Eskippathiki found the town burned to the ground.
+Finley fled, and the next European who went to Eskippakithiki found the town burned to the ground.

-Shannoah

-Shannoah, also known as Lower Shawneetown and Chalahgawtha ("principal place") is the Shawnee village where Mary Draper Ingles was brought when she was kidnapped on July 30, 1755.
-Ingles, the first European woman to see Kentucky, eventually escaped.
-Shannoah, in present-day Greenup County, was founded during the mid-1730s at the mouth of the Scioto River as a center for commerce and diplomacy; it was one of the earliest known Shawnee settlements on either side of the Ohio River.
-Its population also included Senecas and Lenape.
-The town was a center of dealings with other tribes and Europeans (notably the French and the British) before it was abandoned around November 1758—possibly because of a 1753 flood or the French and Indian War, which began in the Ohio Valley in 1755.

-Harrod's Town

-Before 1750, Kentucky was populated nearly exclusively by Cherokee, Chickasaw, Shawnee, Yuchi, Mosopelea, and several other tribes of Native Americans.
-That year, a British scouting party was led by Thomas Walker; an Ohio Company expedition the following year was led by Christopher Gist.
-French claims to Kentucky were lost after its defeat in the French and Indian War and the signing of the Treaty of Paris on February 10, 1763.
-The Iroquois claim to much of the state was purchased by the British in the Treaty of Fort Stanwix on November 5, 1768.
-By 1774, only a few bands of Native Americans lived south of the Ohio River; the major tribes, based north of the river, agreed not to hunt south of it.